Skip to Content

 Strategy

-3D printing is one of the prioritized technologies in Equinor.
-Our 3D printing strategy is based on four pillars: sustainability, cost efficiency, improved supply resilience and local ripple effects.
+3D printing is a prioritised technology in Equinor, and our Additive Manufacturing strategy is based on four pillars: sustainability, cost efficiency, improved supply resilience and local ripple effects.

-3D printing provides opportunities for more sustainable production because it cuts down on waste and the use of raw materials.
-The combination of a digital inventory with the local 3D printing facilities will cut back on logistics and transportation.
+AM and 3D printing provide opportunities for more sustainable production because it reduces waste and consumption of raw materials.
+The combination of a digital inventory with local 3D printing facilities will reduce logistics, warehousing and transportation.

 With Equinor’s digital inventory, we can purchase and order a specific part from all over the world.
 By purchasing a part via the cloud there will be no need for transportation over far distances.
 The physical part can be produced when the need arises, where you need it.

-The plan for the next 3-5 years is to reduce the physical storage by 25%.
-In 10 years, our goal is to reduce it by 50%.
-This equates to many tonnes of equipment.
+The plan for the next three to five years is to reduce physical warehousing by 25%, and in 10 years, by 50%, equating to many tonnes of equipment.
 Today, this inventory works as insurance in case something happens, and we need a part quickly to assure business.
-This opens for a completely different mindset that allows us to take out big profits: Fewer raw materials, less consumption, reduced costs/taxation, and reduced er CO2 emissions.
+This opens for a new more cost effective mindset: fewer raw materials, less consumption, reduced costs/taxation, and reduced CO2 emissions.

 Cost efficiency